DAILY ANNOUNCEMENTS

 click here for Nordic pulse grooming updates

-We are getting closer to the 11th annual Fat Bike Loppet!
+The11th annual Fat Bike Loppet has been moved to Sunday February 1!
+Jack Frost did cast a freezing spell and we need to postpone due to the cold temps.
 The Loppet course is a mixture of single track and nordic trails is always a fun event!
-Space is limited- sign up here!
-Sign up to race our long or short course in the morning, then join us for a fire, and try out demo fat bikes from Northern Lights in the afternoon!
+We limit the amount of participants in this event so be sure to sign up before it's too late :) Bikereg.com!
+Sign up for the long or short course in the morning, and try out demo fat bikes from Northern Lights in the afternoon!
 Register today!
-Online registration ends January 23.

 Snowshoes, fat bikes or skis are required on all trails.
 Please do not walk on the trails as boots create holes in the groomed surface that are difficult to groom out.
 Leashed dogs can get their exercise on Geneva Loop and all the single track trails including Lake Trail.